ianrenton/ianrenton.com/projects/worked-everything-award/index.markdown

 ## The Code

 I designed the code to conduct the download and calculation tasks optionally, using a cache file if a fresh download and calculation is not required.
 This saved time, web server activity, and local CPU activity when all that I wanted to do was play with data already calculated.

+After the data was downloaded, normalised into a data structure, and cached, the work of analysing overlaps begins.
+This is decidedly non-trivial.
+Determining an overlap between two circles is trivial&mdash;is the distance between their centres less than the sum of their radii?
+But from that point on it gets more complex, for example:

+* Fairly obviously: if A intersects B and B intersects C, this says nothing about whether A intersects C
+* Less obviously: if A intersects B, B intersects C, *and* A intersects C, that *still* doesn't necessarily mean there is a point inside all three circles.

 **TODO**